-"Alternate family care" means a contractual arrangement between a client, an alternate caregiving family, and a sponsoring agency whereby no more than two individuals in need of long-term care receive room, board, and care in the private residence of a non-related family that has been trained to provide the necessary caregiving.
+"Alternate family care" means a contractual arrangement whereby no more than three persons receive room, board, personal care, and other health care services from and in the home of an unrelated individual who has been approved by a sponsor agency and trained to provide the necessary caregiving.

-"Alternate family care program" means a program operated by a community-based agency such as a home health care agency which is responsible for recruiting, screening, training, and supervising alternate family caregivers, as well as matching patients with alternate family caregivers and monitoring their status within this arrangement.
+"Alternate family care program" means a program operated by a community-based agency, institution, facility, or private entity which is responsible for recruiting, screening, training, and supervising alternate family caregivers, as well as matching clients with alternate family caregivers and monitoring client status within this arrangement.